giselaortt/giselaortt.github.io/pages/german.md

 In Jan 2021 I was inspired by a French person, who learned Portuguese in only 2 months, and who taught me about spaced repetition in language learning, so I got the motivation to give it one more try.<br>
 Last year I passed the b2 certification in Goethe institute in 8 months of self-study, and feel confident to tackle my next 2 languages when the time comes.
 After one year of German I am reading Sapiens, a quite advanced book in vocabulary.
 I read my first book of english (kite runners) after 5 years of classes and by far had many more problems to grasp what was going on there.<br>
 So what Happened?
 What turned young me into the current me?<br>
-Here are my top tipps, if you struggle with the same problems I used to, and want to achieve the same results, or better ones!<br>
+Here are my top tipps, if you struggle with the same problems I used to, and want to achieve the same results, or better ones!
 <br><br>
 ## Anki looping
 <br>